How would you like to write greeting cards and get paid to do so?

 Best of all, submissions are accepted year-round here.

-You can expect a reply to your submissions within 2-3 weeks, making Palm Press one of the fastest companies in this list.
+You can expect a reply to your submissions within 2 to 3 weeks, making Palm Press one of the fastest companies on this list.

-They do not accept submissions of animals in zoos or interacting with human objects eg. a bird on a bench.
+They do not accept submissions of animals in zoos or interacting with manmade objects.

-Sellers Publishing, which is under the RSVP umbrella, seeks both written content and images for its lines of notecards and greeting cards.
+Sellers Publishing, which is under the RSVP umbrella, seeks both written content and artwork for its lines of notecards and greeting cards.